How to obtain and file up Form 22 for Encumbrance Certificate?

 An Encumbrance Certificate (EC) is an official document issued by the state government that the property you own does not have any past dues or any financial and legal liabilities.
 It makes sure that the property can be sold as a free title with unconditional ownership.

 There are primarily two ways you can apply for an Encumbrance Certificate.
+Do you know how to get encumbrance certificate?
 The first one is to obtain a copy of Form 22 from the local registration office, and the second option is to apply for an EC online.
 We suggest going for the latter as it is hassle-free and nowadays no one applies for an EC on registration booths.

 Here’s a small sample of Form 22 encumbrance certificate :